IntelLabs/t2sp/t2s/preprocessor/README.md

 cd ~/path/to/t2sp/
 # If on an Intel Devcloud Node without OneAPI
 source setenv.sh
-# If on an Intel Devcloud Node with OneAPI
-source setenv_OneAPI.sh
 cd t2s/preprocessor/src/

 ## Compile the Preprocessor.
 Should now have an executable named ``